Sanjaya-Samudra/Sanjaya-Samudra/README.md

 💬 Ask me about **Java, SQL, C++, JavaScript, HTML, CSS**

-⚡ Moral Fact **We cannot solve our problems with the same thinking we used when we created them.**
+⚡ Moral Fact **Family is not an important thing, it's everything.**

  </div>